Jeremy Pena Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

+- The pitching staff for the Mariners has a collective nine K/9, the ninth-best in MLB.

-- The Mariners have a 3.75 team ERA that ranks second among all MLB pitching staffs.
+- The Mariners have the second-ranked team ERA across all MLB pitching staffs (3.72).

-- Mariners pitchers combine to surrender the sixth-fewest home runs in baseball (131 total, 1.1 per game).
+- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (131 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.